reilleya/RMTS-Manual/README.md

 #### Transducer Connection
 ![Transducer Connections](./media/transducer_diagram.svg)

-The transducers must be connected with this polarity because the board can only read positive signals.
 If a load cell with 5 wires is used, the yellow or bare wire should be connected to the same terminal as the ground wire.

-The included pressure transducers have a 1/8" NPT fitting.
+The pressure transducers the system was designed around have a 1/8" NPT fitting.
 When integrating a pressure transducer into a motor, make sure it isn't directly exposed to combustion products as this will quickly damage it.
 Instead, install it into a pipe attached to the forward closure and pack the pipe with grease.
 The grease will insulate the pressure transducer but still transmit pressure to it.

 #### Pyro Circuit Setup
 The main board's built-in ignition system features a single pyro channel that requires two connections: one to a pyro battery (which can be separate from the main power source or the same) and the other to the igniter itself.
 The system can handle pyro batteries up to 30V, but much less is required for most igniters.
 The maximum current the pyro channel can continuously handle is 5A, though it might be able to handle more for brief bursts.
 It is **critical** to the longevity of your RMTS that you calculate the current that your battery and igniter will put through the pyro circuit and make sure that it doesn't exceed 5A for long periods of time.
 To do so, divide the voltage of your battery by the resistance of one of your igniters, which will give you the current that combination will pass through the system.
 If it is >5A, you might want to try a different battery or add a 1 ohm resistor in series with the igniter to limit current through it.